 The Hepworth Wakefield, Gallery Walk, Wakefield, Yorkshire, WF1 5AW - Visit now

-Just a short drive out of Leeds, The Hepworth Wakefield is easily one of the leading cultural highlights of the North – a claim signed, sealed and approved by the Art Fund when it awarded the centre the prestigious title of Museum of Year in 2017.
+Just a short drive out of Leeds, The Hepworth Wakefield is easily one of the leading cultural highlights of the North – a claim affirmed by the Art Fund when it awarded the centre the prestigious title of Museum of Year in 2017.

 Visitors have been able to enjoy its new garden, designed by internationally renowned garden designer Tom Stuart-Smith, throughout lockdown, and as of 1 August, they’ve also been invited back inside.
 Book a ticket ahead of your visit and enjoy six galleries worth of permanent collections and the Hepworth’s critically acclaimed Bill Brandt / Henry Moore exhibition, which has been extended until 1 November.